Obasan died the weekend before transfers.

 "No. Sorry."

-"You know, Elder Thackeray, I was going over some of these old baptism recommends, and it seems like you did most of the interviews."
+“You know, Thackeray Choro, I was going over some of these old baptism recommends, and it seems like you did most of the interviews.”

 "So?"

-"Maybe you'd like to explain to me what the NCA here is doing at eighteen percent."
+“Maybe you’d like to explain to me what the NCA here is doing at 18 percent.”

 "The NCA?"